 See.
 Hear.
 Act.
 Do.

 shado provides a physical space for those across different fields, who are currently working in isolation, to co-exist.
-We work closely with local and global communities to spotlight and celebrate necessary and innovative stories.
+We work with a community of over 300 artists, activists and journalists in over 50 countries around the world to spotlight and celebrate necessary and innovative stories.

-Alongside every print issue we run a series of collaborative events to bring to life the work explored in the publication.
-These engage wider communities and further support and promote the work of our contributors.
+We curate collaborative events to engage wider communities in shado's mission and further support and promote the work of our contributors.
 These include exhibitions, panel discussions, performances, workshops and film screenings.
-We build lasting relationships with the people and communities we meet through our work
+Relationships are the bedrock of shado, and events are a way we can connect with the people and communities we meet through our work.

 Projects + Creative Agency work